 John D. Berry

-If you have any kind of feedback or input for improvements, just hit me back or via .
+If you have any kind of feedback or input for improvements, just hit me back with an e-mail or via Twitter.